SENKAN!

 1530: Vice Admiral Kurita orders the fleet to assume course 290.

 1621: Kurita's force again approaches MUSASHI.
 She is heading north with a 10-degree list to port, down by the bow more than 26 feet, with her forecastle deck awash.
-Kurita dispatches cruiser TONE and the destroyers SHIMAKAZE and KIYOSHIMO to escort her.
+Kurita dispatches cruiser TONE and destroyers SHIMAKAZE and KIYOSHIMO to escort her.

 All free hands and the wounded are assembled topside starboard to counter the list.
 The port main anchor is dropped into the sea.
 Rice and other consumables from the storerooms, as well as timber used in damage control operations, are loaded on the starboard side.
 In a last attempt to reduce the list, the crew's spaces starboard aft, some boiler rooms and starboard outboard engine room No. 3 are flooded using the Kingston valves.
 As a result, MUSASHI loses another shaft.
 Admiral Inoguchi attempts to beach MUSASHI, but her engines stop before he can do so.

 1930: After her list reaches 30 degrees to port, MUSASHI slowly starts to turn over.
 Captain Kato gives the order to abandon ship.
 He orders the Emperor's portrait removed.
-SHIMAKAZE removes 635 of 769 of the MAYA's survivors earlier taken aboard MUSASHI.

 The Americans lose 18 planes shot down.